Alexxtheonly/home-assistant-backup/readme.md

 This is my humble hass.io configuration repository.
 It is and will forever be a work in progress.
 My main goal is to automate as much as posible to a near perfect level of efficiency.

-This readme will be gradually updatet.
+This readme will be gradually updated.

 ## Components
 All components are planned, nothing is currently bought or installed.